Skip to content

 But Do It Right

 An email or private message campaign is almost always a very poor idea.
 Rather, the Manager must lead by example.
-Don’t take the bait when challenged, unless it’s absolutely necessary (rare).
+Don’t take the bait when challenged, unless it’s absolutely necessary.
+But that is rare.

 It’s the Community Manager’s call when to take it, particularly if personal insults fly.